Pulkit-Khandelwal/human-anthropometry-chop-picsl/README.md

 c3d in.img -threshold 20% 40% 1 0 -o out.img
 ```

+Choose the `-threshold` as per your judgement by opening up the `template.nii.gz` image and then see the values above which you want to set it to foreground and the ones which you want to set as background.

 ## Step 5
 Lastly, we need to convert the `template_binary.nii.gz` to a dicom series using the file `dicomwritevolume.m`.
 We need to convert it to a dicom series because that is the only format which `Mimics` likes.